 If you want to make your own hula hoop click here for instructions.

-If you would like to order a beginner hula hoop made by me, check out my Beginner Hoops and my Exercise Hoops.
-Both of these are ideal for anyone just learning how to hula hoop and they come in tons of gorgeous colors in any size you want.
+If you would like to order a beginner hula hoop made by me, check out my Beginner Hoops.
+These are ideal for anyone just learning how to hula hoop and they come in tons of gorgeous colors sized to any body type.
 Send me a message on Facebook if you want to discuss what size is best for you.

 Hula Hoop Tip #4: Play Music